A/N: A huge thanks to Shinigamioni and TrisanaChandler13 for looking this over.

 Hermione finished her dinner quickly, wiping the crumbs off her face.
 "I always forget how much beauty can be found in nature," Hermione said softly.

 Severus cast a glance towards her.
-"There is beauty in everything; you just need to know where to look."
+"There is beauty in everything; you just need to know how to look."

 Hermione had immediately returned to school, determined to finish.
 Upon getting the highest N.E.W.T.s anyone had ever seen, Professor Snape had offered her an apprenticeship in Potions.
 Hermione immediately took it, excited to work with one of the most brilliant minds the wizarding world has ever seen.